alejoeie/mask_detection_GUI/README.md

 `pip3 install tkinter`

 ***Note: Commands may vary depending on your python version, so I suggest you to use python3 to avoid any kind of problems.
-If you use anaconda environments, you should go ahead and search for these installing commands in order to make it work***
+If you use anaconda environments, you should go ahead and search for these installing commands in order to make it work.***

 ### References
 Some of the resources used to achieve this program were thanks to ```@github/balajisrinivas @sentdex @Jose Portilla from Udemy Academy```

-Without these three people it would not be possible to understand and perform machine learning using python
+Without these three people it would not be possible to understand and perform machine learning using python.